ToucanToco/weaverbird/docs/_docs/tech/steps.md

 #### Example 3: Error on duplicate dates

-If 'COUNTRY' is not specified as index column, the computation will not be scoped by country.
-Then there are duplicate dates in the "DATE" columns which is prohibited.
+If 'COUNTRY' is not specified as indexColumn, the computation will not be scoped by country.
+Then there are duplicate dates in the "DATE" columns which is prohibited and will lead to an error.

 **Input dataset:**